 Traditional Tank Heaters: These are ideal for a large family because they have a large reservoir to store hot water.
 These heaters are usually cheaper to buy.
 However, they may end up costing you more in the long run in terms of energy bills.

-2. Correct Size
+2. Pick The Correct Size

-It would help if you always chose a water heater that meets your family’s hot water requirements.
+t would help if you always chose a water heater that meets your family’s hot water requirements.
 Manufacturers of water heaters list the various sizes available for you to compare and choose the right one.
 If you’re unsure, talk to a professional who can help you figure out what would be best for your home and family.
 The unit’s size is critical in terms of comfort, efficiency, and longevity.

-3. Cost of installation
+3. Cost Of Installation

 Before buying a new water heater, you should determine how much installation will cost.
 These costs may vary, mainly if you previously had a specific type of heater and now need to switch to a different one.
 Remember to factor in the cost of removing or upgrading any old pipes and preparing the area for new installation.
 The size of the water heater will also determine the price.
 Find out how much plumbers charge and choose one that fits your budget.
 For your heater installation, make sure to hire a qualified plumber with a current license.
 For the most part, the type of water heater that is being installed is a major element in determining installation costs.
 While tank-style water heaters are less expensive to install, tankless water heaters are more expensive.
 Size and insulation will boost the cost of new high-efficiency water heaters.

 4. Pressure Problem

 If you have a problem with water pressure in your home, you must first address that issue.
 Because of the high water pressure in your home, your faucets and showers will spray water very hard.
 As the overflow fills the tank up, water may spill into the area where the tank sits, causing severe damage.
 If the tank bursts, water will spill into the space and cause extensive water damage.